Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/__Easier with GUI - LangFlow/LangFlow Mastery by Challenge Levels/Lv 7 - Agents/Lv 7.1 - Langflow AI Agents.md

 Give me a diagram of how this is usually calculated.
 ```

+You can build an AI Agent that can do market research (google for stats and then crunch those numbers into a calculator, then give you an intelligent answer) in a short time.

-Remember that the Agent decides which tool to use to solve a problem.
+Remember that the AI Agent decides which tool to use to solve a problem.

 ---